olegligorov/Space-task/readme.md

 If you are using gmail (as I did) then in https://myaccount.google.com/security you need to set up an App password and use that password.

 ### Note 2
-Since it was a little bit unclear how the csv looks like, there are two functions that read from the file.
-The first one is readFromFile() (this is currently the used function) and reads from a csv that looks like
+There are two functions that read from a file (for both variants of forming a csv file) The first one is readFromFile() (this is currently the used function) and reads from a csv that looks like
 ![img_1.png](img_1.png)
 The second one is readFromFile2() and reads from a csv that looks like